 A specific section of the exhibition, which is part of the twelfth Biennale dell’immagine, is dedicated to historical, “vintage” photographs of trains and the railway, to highlight the historical evolution of the role played by Chiasso – a border town – while another section is housed inside the Chiasso railway station.

-The exhibition, in collaboration with Historic SBB of Windisch, the Verkehrshaus in Lucerna, the Museum für Gestaltung in Zurich, MASI, Lugano was devised as an integrated exhibition project with the Museo Nazionale Ferroviario at Portici (Naples).
+The exhibition, in collaboration with Historic SBB of Windisch, the Verkehrshaus in Lucerna, the Museum für Gestaltung in Zurich, MASI, Lugano, Galleria Baumgartner, was devised as an integrated exhibition project with the Museo Nazionale Ferroviario at Portici (Naples).
 The exhibition also boasts important loans from public institutions and private collectors.
 Among them, Alessandro Bellenda, Alassio and Walter G. Finkbohner, Zurigo.
 The exhibition receives the patronage of the Consulate General of Italy in Lugano.

 Curated by Oreste Orvitti and Nicoletta Ossanna Cavadini.